Setup with Docker

 All images are available on the Docker Hub and on the GitHub Registry and support amd64, arm64 and amd/v7.

-• Docker version 19 or greater
+• Install Docker 19 or newer.

 2-Minute Test Setup